Skip to content

 Technique 10 — Load transparency across the team

-Every Velvetum staffer sees the team's load on a shared dashboard.
+Every team member sees the team's load on a shared dashboard.
 That removes the "are you free?" check, helps balance the task flow across team members, prevents burnout in some and underload in others.
 The dashboard refreshes in real time from calendars and trackers.

-One reference Velvetum project — rollout of systematic time management in a product team of 14.
+A reference scenario — rollout of systematic time management in a product team of 14.
 At start the average focus block — 22 minutes, typical-task cycle — 11 working days, reactive-work share — 47%.

 Over 6 working weeks of practice rollout: